Beyond Squared Error: Exploring Loss Design for Enhanced Training of Generative Flow Networks: Related Work

-\paragraph{Theoretical aspects on GFlowNets and $f$-divergence.} From a theoretical perspective, GFlowNets are closely related to variational inference (VI, \citealt{malkin2022gflownets}) and entropy-regularized reinforcement learning (RL) on deterministic MDPs~\citep{tiapkin2024generative, mohammadpour2024maximum}.
-All of them can be viewed as solving distribution matching problems, and the gradients of their training objectives are consistent with that of the reverse KL divergence.
-The properties of divergence measures and their effects as training objectives have been studied by \citet{minka2005divergence}.
-The idea of introducing a more general class of divergence measures has successfully improved the performances of a variety of algorithms for training generative models, including GAN \citep{nowozin2016f, arjovsky2017wasserstein}, VAE \citep{zhang2019variational}, VI \citep{li2016renyi, dieng2017variational}, Distributional Policy Gradient (DPG for RL, \citealt{go2023aligning}), and Direct Preference Optimization (DPO for RLHF, \citealt{wang2023beyond}). \citet{garg2023extreme} proposes to use the Linex function of the TD error to learn a soft Q-function that solves the soft Bellman equation.
+\paragraph{Divergence measures in training generative models.} The properties of divergence measures and their effects as training objectives have been studied by \citet{minka2005divergence}.
+As the original training objectives of many generative models are equivalent to one of the divergence measures (typically the reverse KL divergence), it is natural to introduce a more general class of divergence measures to replace it.
+This idea has successfully improved the performances of a variety of algorithms for training generative models, including GAN \citep{nowozin2016f, arjovsky2017wasserstein}, VAE \citep{zhang2019variational}, VI \citep{li2016renyi, dieng2017variational}, Distributional Policy Gradient (DPG for RL, \citealt{go2023aligning}), and Direct Preference Optimization (DPO for RLHF, \citealt{wang2023beyond}).
+A very recent study \citep{silva2024on} also explores this idea in the context of GFlowNets by investigating the use of four different divergence measures: forward KL, reverse KL, Renyi-$\alpha$ and Tsallis-$\alpha$.

-Different from the aforementioned studies, in this work, we establish a theoretical framework for the regression loss component of GFlowNets and prove that different regression losses correspond to specific divergence measures.
-By analyzing the zero-forcing and zero-avoiding properties of these divergence measures, we can opt for the desired regression loss for enhancing exploitation and/or exploitation in GflowNets training algorithms.
+In contrast to the studies mentioned above, this work establishes a two-way connection between $f$-divergences and the regression loss function $g$ in the training objectives of GFlowNets.
+By examining the zero-forcing and zero-avoiding properties of these divergence measures, we can opt for the desired regression loss to enhance exploration and/or exploitation for training GFlowNets.